 “A balanced diet is a cookie in each hand” Barbara Johnson

-You can also customize the thickness of the lemon glaze to your taste.
+You can customize the thickness of the lemon icing or glaze to your taste.
 Adding less lemon juice to the icing sugar will result in a thicker glaze.
 Or, if you prefer a thinner glaze try adding a little more lemon juice.

 I had full intentions to test out whether these ricotta cookies would freeze well because I’m all for baking ahead during the holidays.

 However, they lasted 1 full day in my freezer because greedy hands quickly devoured the cookies!
 They’re that delicious!

 - If baking and freezing ahead do freeze the cookies without the lemon glaze.